-Which Direction Should a Ceiling Fan Rotate in the Summer?
+Which Direction Should a Ceiling Fan Rotate?

 It’s important to know how to keep your home cool during the hot summer months.
 While AC can get the job done, it can also drive up your utility bill.